Lin-Brain-Lab/machine_learning/Yu-Chun/README.md

 ### Our Analysis

   We applied the CBPM method to the perspective fMRI data obtained by our past experiment (for a detailed description, please visit: https://github.com/fahsuanlin/labmanual/wiki/25.-Sample-data:-perspective-taking-fMRI-data).
 We utilized the same preprocessing method but calculated the connectivity matrix before our analysis by calculating the correlation coefficient between each pair of brain areas.
+We want to know if using functional connectivity could predict participants' behavior more accurately than using the activity of individual brain areas.

 ### Results